-1. Safeguarding Policy Statement:
+Safeguarding Policy Statement:

-Grimsby Town Football Club strives to ensure that everyone in our care or attending our activities feel safe and free from risk of harm.
-The Club takes its safeguarding responsibilities very seriously and we are committed to creating a safe and positive environment for everyone.
+Grimsby Town Football Club (GTFC) and Grimsby Town Foundation (GTF) strive to ensure that everyone in our care or attending our activities feels safe and free from risk of harm.
+GTFC and GTF take its safeguarding responsibilities very seriously and we are committed to creating a safe and positive environment for everyone.

-We believe that everyone at the club shares the responsibility for safeguarding children and adults at risk, so our policy and practices are applicable to everyone involved.
-The staff and partners working with the club will work tirelessly to embed the culture of safeguarding across every aspect of the club and its activities.
+We believe that everyone at the Club shares the responsibility for safeguarding children and adults at risk, so our policy and practices are applicable to everyone involved.
+The staff and partners working with the Club will work tirelessly to embed the culture of safeguarding across every aspect of the Club and its activities.
 We are committed to having the right people involved through a robust recruitment process that includes checks, training, and monitoring.

-The Club complies with government legislation relating to safeguarding children and adults at risk.
+GTFC and GTF comply with government legislation relating to safeguarding children and other adults at risk.
 We also adhere to our regulatory requirements set by the Football Association, EFL and North East Lincolnshire Council Safeguarding Partnership guidelines.

-We will develop and implement effective policy, appropriate procedures and good practice in order to protect all children and adults at risk who attend the Club's activities.
-Our safeguarding policy is a comprehensive resource that provides information on how good practice is embedded and promoted across club activities.
+We will develop and implement effective policy, appropriate procedures and good practice to protect all children and adults at risk who attend the Club's activities.
+Our safeguarding policy is a comprehensive resource that provides information on how good practice is embedded and promoted across Club activities.

-2. Introduction
+Introduction